yffenim/automation_scripts/homework/Submission9.md

 __DNS records that can explain the reasons for existing network issues:__

 The servers currently configured to be allowed to send emails for the domain are from the following IPv4 hosts: `104.156.250.80`, `45.63.15.159`, and `45.63.4.215`.
 The new one (`45.23.176.21`) has not beed added.
-It is likely that similar to Mission 1, someone has forgotten to update changes made while the network was down.
+It is likely that similar to Mission 1, someone has forgotten to update the `DNS` text record to reflect the required record pointing to the new mail server.

 __Recommended fixes to save the Galaxy!__

-We have not been given data regarding the other mail server IP addresses -- if we assume that those are still correct and do not need to removed, we only need to add the missing IP so that the corrected record should be:
+We have not been given data regarding whether the other mail server IP addresses are up -- if we assume that we do not need to removed, we only need to add the missing IP so that the corrected record should be:

 `theforce.net.
 3498	IN	TXT	"v=spf1 a mx mx:smtp.secureserver.net include:aspmx.googlemail.com ip4:104.156.250.80 ip4:45.63.15.159 ip4:45.63.4.215 ip4:45.23.176.21`